 How to Shoot a Roof You Can't Climb

 Do not climb a wet roof.
 Not tonight, not tomorrow.
-Wet asphalt shingles shed people, and a fall claim is not covered by your homeowners policy the way you think it is.
+Wet asphalt shingles shed people.
 Even dry, a storm-loosened shingle can slide under your foot.
 You have three legal and safer options.

 Ground-based zoom: Modern phone cameras shoot 10x to 100x zoom.
 Stand at each corner of your house and shoot the roof plane at maximum optical zoom, not digital.
 On iPhone, that is the 3x or 5x lens.
 On Samsung, the 3x or 10x periscope.
 Digital zoom above those limits turns into mush and adjusters dismiss it.
 Shoot the ridge, the field, the valleys, the drip edge, and every penetration including plumbing stacks, bathroom fans, and the chimney flashing.